 - Subject to available Student Enrolment Capacity, places will only be available to out-of-catchment enrolments if they satisfy the school’s criteria for placement in a Program of Excellence and the defined number of places has not been filled by in-catchment enrolments.
 Sufficient Student Enrolment Capacity must be reserved for future in-catchment growth.

 3. For secondary schools with a wider catchment area for Years 11-12:

-- Students who live within the senior secondary catchment but not within the junior secondary catchment will have priority for enrolment in the junior secondary campus.
+- Students who live within the senior secondary catchment but not within the junior secondary catchment.

 4. All other enrolment applications.

-The department has a primary responsibility to provide facilities to meet the educational needs of the core curriculum.
-Where a school has a School EMP in place, the Department will only provide additional facilities, including Prep, to meet increased in-catchment student demand.
+The Department’s responsibility is to provide facilities to meet the educational needs of the core curriculum for in-catchment students.
+Where a school has a School EMP in place, the Department will only provide and maintain facilities, including Prep, to meet in-catchment student demand.

-Under the Department’s State Education Fees procedure, a principal of a state school with an approved School EMP, is able to charge a fee for recouping costs of enrolment processing by a State school with an approved School Enrolment Management Plan of a prospective student who lives outside the school's catchment area, where:
+Under the Department’s State Education Fees procedure, a principal of a state school with an approved School EMP, is able to charge a fee for recouping costs of enrolment processing (subject to consultation with the Parents and Citizens’ Association) where: